Skip to main content

 Course Requirements

 Students must acquire both theoretical grounding and technical skills.
 This means gaining experience with designing research projects, collecting data in the laboratory or field, and analyzing those data.
-To achieve this, students must take appropriate laboratory courses or undergo training in a field setting, as determined in consultation with the faculty.
+To achieve this, students must take appropriate laboratory courses or undergo training in a field setting as determined in consultation with the faculty.
 Competence in statistics is required of all candidates; any coursework necessary to achieve such competence should be completed by the time of the qualifying examinations.
-Depending upon the nature of the research to be undertaken for the PhD, the faculty may prescribe further skills, such as fluency in a field language, advanced laboratory skills, or further quantitative skills.
+Depending on the nature of the research to be undertaken for the PhD, the faculty may prescribe further skills, such as fluency in a field language, advanced laboratory skills, or further quantitative skills.

 Students must maintain an overall grade average of B.